Will I be able to find a job in New Zealand?

 In most cases the answer will be: If you have good skills and work experience, your chances of finding a job in New Zealand are good.

-It can be said that skills in the following areas are generally in demand in New Zealand:
+Generally, skills in the following areas are in demand in New Zealand:

 - Agriculture & Forestry